-When we think of an Outer Banks vacation we envision relaxing on a sandy beach, soaking up the warm sun, having fun, and spending quality time togetherwith friends and family.
-However, as with any trip away from home, unplanned health problems can often arise.
-The stress and excitement of travel can makeyou more likely to get sick, but if you follow a few simple tips, you're more likely to stay healthy throughout your trip — and your trip will be the enjoyable vacation it was meant to be.
+When we think of an Outer Banks vacation, we envision relaxing on a sandy beach, soaking up the warm sun, having fun and spending quality time together with friends and family.
+However, as with any trip away from home, unplanned health problems can sometimes arise.
+The stress and excitement of travel can make you sick, but if you follow a few simple tips, you're more likely to stay healthy throughout your trip which means your trip will be the enjoyable vacation it was meant to be.
 Here are some health and safety tips to keep in mind when planning your Outer Banks vacation:

 Immune Support & Prevention

 Other more dangerous injuries can be caused by a number of creatures.
-If you are stung by a jellyfish, try to remove the tentacles and stingers.
-Thisis best done by gently rubbing the area with a handful of wet sand.
-Alcohol applied externally to the skin and cooling lotions will also help.
+If you are stung by a jellyfish, try to remove the tentacles and stingers and then soak the area in hot water.
+Topical cortisone creams or oral antihistamines may relieve swelling and itching.
+If you experience a severe allergic reaction, seek medical attention immediately.

 A few too many cocktails combined with lots of sun (dehydration) can bring on that undesirable hangover.
-How to avoid?
-Drink lots of water while youare having cocktails and before bed have a glass of water and banana.
-Take a supplement with guava leaf extract – the compounds in guava help your bodyprocess alcohol more efficiently.
-Go easy on the Tylenol, while it helps the headache, high amounts are hard on your liver and so is the alcohol.
-Ifyou feel queasy the next day, avoid alcohol and have some ginger and lemon tea.
+To avoid this, drink lots of water with your cocktails and have a glass of water and a banana before bed.
+Take a supplement with guava leaf extract – the compounds in guava help your body process alcohol more efficiently.
+Go easy on the Tylenol... while it helps the headache, high amounts are hard on your liver and so is the alcohol.
+If you feel queasy the next day, avoid alcohol and have some ginger and lemon tea.

 Overeating and Indulging

 Overeating can lead to bloating, gas, heartburn and weight gain.
 This is all too easy to do on vacation, especially when you have access to incredible restaurants and fresh, local seafood.
-Avoid this unpleasant feeling by eating smaller meals (try to avoid the buffets), opt for grilled or broiled seafood instead of fried, choose your sides wisely, taking digestive enzymes before you eat and having a cup of green tea afterward to aid digestion and support yourmetabolism.
+Avoid this unpleasant feeling by eating smaller meals (try to avoid the buffets), opt for grilled or broiled seafood instead of fried, choose your sides wisely, taking digestive enzymes before you eat and having a cup of green tea afterward to aid digestion and support your metabolism.

 Other Helpful Hints

 - Consider buying vacation insurance.
-Trip insurance covers a variety of issues that could impact your vacation and save you a lot of heart ache, should unforeseen circumstancesoccur.
-Check out our Policies and Procedures for more information vacationinsurance.
+Trip insurance covers a variety of issues that could impact your vacation and save you a lot of heart ache and money, should unforeseen circumstances occur.
+Check out our Policies and Procedures for more information on vacation insurance.